 The Willamette Coin Club is a non-profit, community organization, and we do not provide values for coin collections or buy them.

 Values of coins are based on rarity, coin condition, and market factors of supply and demand.
-Rarity is established by the production numbers (mintage).
+Rarity is established by the production numbers (mintage) and number of pieces that have survived.
 The market is determined by the number of collectors wanting to buy a coin versus the number that exist.
 Coin condition refers to the physical state of the item.

 Due to the large numbers of coins and paper money produced globally starting in the 20th century, most coins and notes from that period hold only a nominal collector’s value over the face value amount.
 If the coin is made of silver, gold or another precious metal, then it may be valued by its intrinsic (bullion) value rather than collector value.